enstars/googlesheet-actions/README.md

 Github action for purposes of automating data from google sheets -> JSON files in our data repos.
 Not gonna be properly maintaining it for public use but feel free to PR or open an issue if you have any suggestions/ideas.
 Forked/written by @kamishirorui

+## Developing

+Use command `npm run build-pack && npx ts-node dist/index.js` to run and test the script.

 ---

 # googlesheet-actions